olinyoder2534/Wine/Modeling.md

 Using 5-fold cross-validation, the ordinal regression model with method = logistic performed at 74% accuracy, slightly higher than the regression random forest and all classification models.

-Suprisingly, the regression random forest model had a higher converted accuracy than the classification random forest.
+Surprisingly, the regression random forest model had a higher converted accuracy than the classification random forest.
 However, this is likely because the data used for predictions for the regression random forest was also responsible for training the model.

 ### Shortcomings
 * While there is ample data to train a solid model, having more observations would have open doors for more exploration
-* There are limited dataiku features on Dataiku for ordinal regression
+* There are limited features on Dataiku for ordinal regression

 ### Conclusion
 Regardless of approach, for this data set, random forests were generally the best machine learning model for predicting a quality of wine.
 Additionally, the alcohol concentration of a wine is the most important attribute in predicting its quality.